 Albert and I implement at least half if not all of the permaculture principles in our efforts to save money.
 Given that we are both over 45 years of age and come at this with a bit of a financial foundation (more on that later), I’d say the guiding principle here is #2 – catch and store energy.
 That means we try to spend as little as possible of the nest eggs (or financial energy) we’ve already accumulated.
 We balance that though, with being frugal as well as environmentally and socially conscious regarding our spending versus cheap.
 We also factor in the quality and longevity of the products, often electing to spend more on well-made products that will last.

 When we do acquire new items or seek out services we start by checking our local Buy Nothing Group, swap meets, Time Bank, and the free section of Craigslist to find non-monetary options.
-One of the unintended and wonderful consequences of turning to these sources so frequently is that we connect with like-minded people in our community and simultaneously increase our social capital.
+One of the unintended and wonderful consequences of turning to these sources so frequently is that we connect with like-minded people in our community and simultaneously increase our social capital and cultivating that multi-capital wealth.
 Spending time with frugal friends, who love nature and being outside in a garden instead of going out to bars and restaurants, is another way we save money and strengthen those relationships.

 In a not so rare twist of cosmic fate or good karma (or both) we sometimes find the very item we need in a dumpster.
 That brings us to principle # 6 – produce no waste.
 So much of Albert’s and my visually tangible abundance emerges from the waste stream.
 Albert and I produce a relatively low level of waste, not by intentionally trying to live a zero waste lifestyle, but by reducing our consumption in general.
 There’s always room for improvement, even in our lives.
 I’m trying to get better at taking a plate and cup to community potlucks so I don’t have to grab a paper or plastic alternative.